jiscdev/analytics-udd/README.md

 For release schedule and version control, see [below](README.md#release-schedule-and-version-control).

-## Differences between v1.3 and v1.4
+## Differences between v1.4 and v1.5
-The development of v1.4 has involved a number of additions and changes.
-[This overview page](differences.md) lists the changes in summary and provides a spreadsheet with the mapped listing of each entity and property change between v1.3.3 and v1.4.0.
-There is also a spreadsheet listing changes between v1.4.0 and v1.4.1.
+The development of v1.5 has involved a number of additions and changes.
+[This overview page](differences.md) lists the changes in summary and provides a spreadsheet with the mapped listing of each entity and property change between v1.4.1 and v1.5.0.

 ## Data format
 UDD data must be UTF-8 encoded.
 TSV is the preferred data format, but JSON and XML data are also supported.
 Other formats are not supported.